Enjoy the four seasons surrounded by nature at Kibune Hyoue

 Kibune Hyoue is famous for their seasonal hot pot dishes, which in spring are made using wild mountain vegetables, and in winter using wild boar, but among foreign visitors the most popular option is their summer kawadoko, where you get to enjoy your food on a river.
 You can enjoy kawadoko from May to September, and during the hottest part of the summer in Kyoto, in August, the riverside dining platform can be around 5 degrees cooler than it is in downtown.
 The bamboo ceiling of the kawadoko, which lets in just the right amount of light, is high and makes the dining area feel spacy.
 It’s nice to just sit back and enjoy the luxurious experience while you listen to the susurration of the river.

-On the kawadoko riverside dining platform, you can enjoy such summer classics as kaiseki courses with hamo (daggertooth pike conger) and ayu sweetfish, but it’s also possible to order some of the hot pot dishes.
+Kawadoko cuisine is a summer tradition in Kyoto where you can order kaiseki dishes of "Hamo" (conger eel) and ayu sweetfish, as well as "Hamo" ( conger eel ) shabu-shabu and beef shabu-shabu.
 You basically need to make a reservation for Hyoue, and you need to decide what to order at the time of the reservation.
 The restaurant is very popular during the kawadoko time, so I recommend making your reservation as early as possible.
 Summertime lunch or dinner on a river in Kibune is a special experience you can only have here, so I recommend making a reservation and heading for Hyoue.

 *In the picture you can see ayu hitsumabushi.